Collegedale, Tennessee: Parks and recreation

 The town has youth and adult softball leagues.
 It also has four pickleball courts adjacent to the Imagination Station and City Hall.

 Government

 Collegedale was incorporated in 1968.
 It operates under a City Manager-Commission form of government.
 Five commissioners are elected by popular vote and they are responsible for choosing a city manager, who then proceeds to implement the commissions policies.

 On 5 August 2013, Collegedale became the first city in Tennessee to extend health benefits to same-sex couples.

+Postal service

+The city of Collegedale has a unique situation in terms of postal service.
+The city has its own zip code and post office however the Collegedale post office only does post office boxes and not mail delivery.
+The city's mail and package delivery is handled by the three other zip codes in which the city is located: Apison 37302, McDonald 37353 and Ooltewah 37363.